ccallawa/alyvix_doc/test_case_building/editor_script_mgmt.rst

 Editor: Scripting Management
 ****************************

-The purpose of the script management panel is to organize the various categories of scripts and the larger scale elements needed to create them.

-The script management panel is divided in three parts:
+The script management panel organizes and provides quick access to the scripts and scripting components needed to create complex scripted behaviors.
+The script management panel is divided into three parts:

-* Top-level scripts that serve as the main entry points for Alyvix Robot
-* Sections, which are user-defined subroutines that can be used in top-level scripts
-* Maps, which are user-defined iterations over multiple elements from Designer, and that can be used in both top-level scripts and sections

-These are found in the script management panel shown here:

 .. image:: images/ae_script_management_panel_h230.png
    :class: image-boxshadow
    :alt: The script management panel.

+* Top-level scripts that serve as the main entry points for execution with Alyvix Robot
+* Sections, which are user-defined subroutines that can be used in top-level scripts
+* Maps, which are definable iterations over multiple elements from Designer, and that can be used in both top-level scripts and sections

-The actions available from this panel are:
+From this panel you can:

-* Clicking on a script's name to show its contents in the :ref:`scripting panel <alyvix_editor_scripting_panel_top>` to the right
+* Click on a script's name to show its contents in the :ref:`scripting panel <alyvix_editor_scripting_panel_top>`
-* **Adding** a new section or map element with the :nobutton:`ADD` action
+* **Add** a new section or map element with the :nobutton:`ADD` action
-* **Removing** an existing section or map element with the :gbutton:`REMOVE` action
+* **Delete** an existing section or map element with the :gbutton:`REMOVE` action
 * Use the |bar-icon| icon to drag a section or map element and drop it in the opened script in the scripting panel